You don’t have to go all the way to D.C. to meet in-person with your representatives or senators.

 Tell your lawmakers that ending poverty here and everywhere should be at the top of their to-do list!

-Resources for meeting with your member of Congress
+Do you ever wonder if meeting with your member of Congress has an impact?

 Willie Dickerson’s white mustache twitches as he pauses for a moment, thinking hard.
 We have just asked him how many of his letters to the editor have been published around the country.
 He finally responds, “Around a thousand, but I’m not sure of exact numbers.”